NativeSensors/EyeGestures/README.md

 ```
-WARNING: License use for coorporate and business operation my still change.
+WARNING: License is work in progress, use for coorporate and business operation my still change.
 Non-profit and personal use stays free!
 ```

 ## 👁️ EyeGestures